vwd-33/VWD/src/pages/distro/index.md

   emailText: ALL orders by Email to
   email: vinlandicwerwolf@hotmail.com
   descriptionList:
-    - text: "** READ THE TERMS BELOW BEFORE PLACING AN ORDER.
-IF YOU CAN'T FOLLOW THESE SIMPLE INSTRUCTIONS THEN DON'T EVEN BOTHER WRITING, YOUR EMAIL WILL BE IGNORED!**"
+    - text: "**READ THE TERMS BELOW BEFORE PLACING AN ORDER.
+IF YOU CAN'T FOLLOW THESE SIMPLE INSTRUCTIONS THEN DON'T EVEN BOTHER WRITING, YOUR EMAIL WILL BE IGNORED!*"
-    - text: >-
+    - text: >+
         -*All orders ship from the United States.
 All prices are in USD.*

         -*PayPal is NOT accepted.
 Don't ask.*